-The District Councils do not own any housing stock and will make nominations to the Registered Provider who is advertising the vacancy.
+The Council does not own any housing stock and will make nominations to the Registered Provider who is advertising the vacancy.
 On some occasions nominations may be refused by the Registered Provider as they will have their own Allocations Policy which may differ from Bucks Home Choice.